 - During training fellows are highly encouraged to participate in scholarly projects related to infectious disease diagnostics.

-Fellows interested in developing an expertise in HPV and high resolution anoscopy (HRA) will work under the direction of Dr. Lori Panther to develop the clinical skills needed to evaluate patients at risk for significant disease due to anogenital HPV infection, and obtain training to perform HRA in the clinical setting.
-Fellows will:
+Fellows interested in developing expertise in HPV and high resolution anoscopy (HRA) during year two of fellowship will work under the mentorship of Dr. Ami Multani at Fenway Community Health Center to develop the clinical skills needed to evaluate patients at risk for significant disease due to anogenital HPV infection, and obtain training to perform HRA in the clinical setting.
+Fellows will engage in hands on clinical/procedural training an average of 1-2 sessions/week (5-6 sessions per month x 10months).

-- Take the American Society for Colposcopy and Cervical Pathology ( ASCCP) - accredited certification course in HRA
+- Attend the American Society for Colposcopy and Cervical Pathology (ASCCP) Course

-- Develop and conduct a research or QI project focused on HPV or anal dysplasia and will present their findings at a national conference or publish their findings in a peer-reviewed journal.
+- Develop and conduct a research or QI project focused on HPV or anal dysplasia and present findings at a national conference or publish findings in a peer-reviewed journal

-- Present at teaching conferences both BIDMC and Fenway Community Health
+- Present at fellow/faculty teaching conferences both BIDMC and Fenway Community Health

 - 2-3 clinics per week